onaralili/blog/content/posts/oopspamfilter.md

 ### So, what is it?

-So, what is the OOPSpam API?
 It is a multiple spam filter service that has built-in integration with powerful machine learning and text analyzers.
 It takes a content as an input and sends it to various spam filter services and returns the likelihood of the content to be a spam.
 Integration is quite simple, the only thing you have to do is to send a request to
 ```url
 https://oopspam.herokuapp.com